MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-tshoot.md

 #### Error: Power BI service reported local gateway as unreachable.
 Restart the gateway and try again

 At the end of configuration, the Power BI service is called again to validate the gateway.
-The Power BI service does not report the gateway as *live*.
+The Power BI service doesn't report the gateway as *live*.
 Restarting the windows service may allow the communication to be successful.
-You can collect, and review, the logs, as mentioned below, to get more details.
+You can collect and review the logs, as described in the following section, to get more details.

 ## Troubleshooting tools